How Building Codes Are Being Updated and Driving Development After the Surfside Condo Collapse

 “That was one of the additional parameters added after Surfside even though the Surfside tragedy was not attributed to any electrical issues,” said Ascunce.
 “We looked at it holistically: how can we enhance building safety?”

 This is not the first time that Miami-Dade County and the entire state of Florida have been ahead of the crowd in building safety.
 Florida now requires milestone inspections for condominium and cooperative association buildings that are three stories or higher when they reach their 30th year.
-Additional inspections must be performed every 10 years thereafter.
+Additional inspections must be carried out every 10 years thereafter.
 This requirement was implemented in 2022 – less than one year after the Surfside collapse.
 Both the Governor and the Florida Legislature acted quickly to implement these changes, which include language from the International Code Council’s guide, Ensuring the Safety of Existing Buildings in Florida.

 In 2023, the Legislature further amended the law to allow local building officials to require inspections after a building turns 25 years old, depending on local circumstances, such as environmental conditions or proximity to salt water.
 Before the Surfside incident, milestone inspections first occurred in Miami-Dade and Broward counties at the 40-year mark and applied to most buildings.